-The newest member to the Smiles 4 Sick Children team is Sophie @ 1 ½ years old young Chocolate Labrador Retriever.
+The newest member to the Smiles 4 Sick Children team is Sophie, our 7 weeks young Chocolate Labrador Retriever.

 Recently a young woman told me some of her experiences while a patient at PCH when she was a child and her favorite day she told me was when she knew the "dogs" would becoming to visit.

 Sophie won't be able to visit kids until she's two years old and able to pass the therapy dog test but in the interim I will be posting her progress on this page.

 Sophie completed her first 6 week obedience course with flying colors.
 However it was interrupted with a 5 day stay in an ICU after she injested a Chemo Therapy Cream (FLUOROURACIL.
 5%.
 Topical Cream )meant for human skin cancer.
 Her little best friend Teddy the kitten, knocked the cream off the bathroom counter and Sophie, at 4 months of age, proceeded to puncture the tube and lick the cream.
 She had the first of many seizures the next day and with her temperature at 108 degrees she was rushed to VET MED, an emergency pet hospital.